The format doesn't change the science — it changes whether you actually take it every day.

 General comparison of common NMN formats.
 Always confirm the labeled NMN amount and serving for any specific product.

-It helps to look at real products rather than the format alone.
-Rejuvecore NMN Powder Stick Pack lists 250mg of NMN plus 100mg of trans-resveratrol per stick, with a 99.92% third-party purity result from KarePak LLC, California Laboratory, zero sugar, and a lime flavor.
-Rokit America NMN Pterostilbene lists 250mg of NMN plus 250mg of pterostilbene per daily 2-capsule serving, with NMN purity tested by Koptri (HPLC-DAD, 99.90-99.91%), GLP toxicity testing (5 studies), heavy metals not detected, and cGMP, FDA Registered, and NSF certification.
-Same headline NMN dose, two formats: the choice comes down to how you prefer to take the product.
+Once you've settled on a format, it helps to look at how documented products list their specs rather than the format alone.
+If you prefer a powder, the generic stick format is single-serve and portable, so confirm the labeled single-ingredient NMN amount and the third-party purity result before you buy.
+If you've decided on capsules, two documented options each list 250mg of NMN per serving.
+Rejuvecore NMN 99.9 Pterostilbene lists 250mg of NMN plus 250mg of pterostilbene and quercetin per daily serving — a 3-in-1 capsule — with NMN purity tested by Koptri (HPLC-DAD, 99.989%/99.90%), pterostilbene at 98% verified by Certified Laboratories, and Korean GLP toxicity testing.
+Rokit America NMN Pterostilbene lists 250mg of NMN plus 250mg of pterostilbene per daily 2-capsule serving, with NMN purity tested by Koptri (HPLC-DAD, 99.90-99.91%) and cGMP, FDA Registered, and NSF certification.
+Same NMN dose, different documentation: the choice comes down to how you prefer to take the product and which paperwork you want to see.

 Ask one question: which format will you still be taking in three months?
 If swallowing capsules is a barrier, or if you travel and want compact single-serve sticks, powder makes sense.
 If you prefer a fixed routine and the simplest possible dosing, capsules make sense.
 After that, the checks are the same for both: confirm the labeled NMN amount, look for named purity testing, check manufacturing standards, and buy from a clear official seller.
 Format is a preference; documentation is the deciding factor.